The Brand Continuum

 A way to lead without guessing

-The most valuable outcome is also the simplest.
-The Continuum removes guesswork from leadership under pressure.
+The most valuable outcome is also the easiest.
+The Brand Continuum removes guesswork from leadership under pressure.

 Whether the organisation is evolving, expanding, reacting, or recovering, the model shows: